walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/README.md

 ## VCI Issuer Variant Matrix

-By default, `IssuerConformanceTests` now targets the base `oid4vci-1_0-issuer-test-plan` and attempts every generated variant that is defined by that plan's selectable VCI issuer axes:
+By default, `IssuerConformanceTests` targets the base `oid4vci-1_0-issuer-test-plan` and attempts every generated variant that is defined by that plan's selectable VCI issuer axes:

 | Dimension | Values |
 |-----------|--------|